ashifujjmanRafi/Informatics_Lab/Reserch_note/researchNote.md

 Summerize about the last meeting that could conclude what is the confusion, this could be helpful to push you further.
 For toufik sans metter the confusion is coming from the feeling thats why its hard to explain his current situaiton.
 He is thinking who whould be the user?
 Dont mix what is happening in market, but the marketers dont thinking about this rather that thinking what can be improve.
 Rather think about your procedures or alternatives what improvement can be done.
 We are  thinking like the marketers which option would be best from this 3 examples.

 - thinking about the viewpoint of the users is very difficult.
 From the users side we dont want the best one, better one is ok.
 But as the producer we want the best solution.
 Checking all the possible other ideas.
+- Sensei suggested him to make a simulation for the first conditon, for a single buyer.
+And strongly suggest him to it from now.
+- For the second case, the reviewers get gift card that will calculated buy a agent they will also get a discount.
+When the buyers going to buy phone after seeing the review, they will set a trashold value for buying the phone.
+Buyers and reviewers are different? - why
+- We have invistigate the--MISSED , the future is evaluating the-- MISSED

+Disscussion with new students,
+Suggenstion from toufik san, Sensei suggested to update the research continiously note because it can be memorized, there should be a plan it can be changed but it just go on
+- try to write nearly everything in research note
+- making point would make less time to write the explanataion.
+- Sensei suggested to use keybord to writing the note and ask some others if they miss something to taking note.

+** Some Notice: **
+Next saturday there will happen some event sensei suggested to join them.
+There would be undergradute plan presenation in next thursday.
+Entering exam for japanese student, where we cant come in campus.